iamslash/TIL/m3/README.md

 # Compoments

 * [M3 Coordinator](m3coordinator.md)
   * service that coordinates reads and writes between upstream systems, such as Prometheus, and M3DB.
+This is a Prometheus sidecar and also performs downsampling.
 * [M3DB](m3db.md)
   * distributed time series database that provides scalable storage and a reverse index of time series
 * [M3 Query](m3query.md)